ECB's Asmussen, Nowotny see room to cut rates further

 At the same time as he kept the door open to start charging banks for depositing their spare cash at the central bank, he cautioned against taking such a decision lightly.

-"I would be very careful with a such a step because it has a high signalling effect.
+"I would be very careful with a such a step because it has a high signaling effect.
 But I would not rule it out categorically," Asmussen said of negative deposit rates.

 Several ECB policymakers, including ECB President Mario Draghi, have said pushing the deposit rate, which is currently at zero, into negative territory is one central bank tool and could be deployed if needed.